The Only Thing That Matters When It Comes to Building Wealth

 But it’s not just him.
 This problem is a pandemic these days.

-Folks would rather be told what to do (or, worse, be forced by law) than think for themselves and make the right decisions.
+Folks would rather be told what to do than think for themselves and make the right decisions.

-We see it all the time with folks setting up the wrong type of retirement accounts… or setting aside college savings outside of a 529 plan… or purchasing expensive ETFs when dirt cheap options exist.
-You name it… the financial world is packed with traps.
+We see it all the time.
+Folks set up the wrong type of retirement accounts… or put aside college savings outside of a 529 plan… or purchase expensive ETFs when dirt-cheap options exist.
+The financial world is packed with traps.

 And it’s not just Wall Street.